jdx/mise/docs/tasks/toml-tasks.md

 ## Shell

-You can specify a shell command to run the script with (default is `sh -c`).
+You can specify a shell command to run the script with (default is `sh -c`) or use a shebang:

 ```toml
 [tasks.lint]